Lives We Have Touched

 - The ROC – To support snacks at Centre events, but more importantly transportation services for youth users at the Youth Centre in Picton, or participating in programs and drop in activities offered by the ROC.

 - Sophiasburg Central School – In partnership with Dark Spark the delivery of a program called Four Directions Indigenous Education which is a 10 day program on colonial history of Canada and Canada’s confederation from an Indigenous perspective.
-Once completed at Sophiasburg there will be a tour and presentations around Prince Edward County.
+Once completed at Sophiasburg there was a tour and presentations around Prince Edward County.

 - Wellington Storehouse / Food to Share – One of PEC’s most used services is the preparation of foods for distribution by the local food banks.
-This grant will allow the Food to Share program to expand their preparation activities to a year round rotation and to support their almost 170 volunteers with the resources needed to provide and improve food security for many community members.
+This grant allowed the Food to Share program to expand their preparation activities to a year round rotation and to support their almost 170 volunteers with the resources needed to provide and improve food security for many community members.